 Our life sciences practice also has considerable experience in IPRs and other post-grant proceedings acting primarily on behalf of patent owners, and has handled concurrent post-grant reviews and litigations.
 Our practice is based on an inter-disciplinary model that allows us to become fully familiar with our clients’ businesses and to represent our clients in a wide variety of disputes, including: Intellectual Property, Antitrust, Product Liability, Government Investigations, Off-label Promotion, and Appeals.

 Our practice and our attorneys have been recognized as the best in the field.
-Below are some of our recent recognitions.
+Below are some of our recognitions from the past few years.

-- The Firm was named to Law360’s 2017 “Practice Groups of the Year” in the area of Intellectual Property.
+- The firm was named to Law360’s 2020 “Practice Groups of the Year” in the area of Intellectual Property.

-- Andrew Chalson was named as a Law360 Life Science Rising Star in 2016.
+- Matthew Robson was named as a Law 360 Life Science Rising Star in 2019.

 - Avanir Pharmaceuticals, Inc.